Removing Negative Information From the Internet

 Apply Reverse SEO

-If there is no way to delete the negative content you want to see out of the internet, check this alternative: reverse SEO.
+If there is no way to delete the negative content you want to see on the internet, check this alternative: reverse SEO.

 Reverse SEO is pushing positive content at the top of the SERPs, so the negative content disappears far away in the pages no one reads.

-In other words, reverse SEO pushes down the content by burying the negative search results at the second page or lower.
+In other words, reverse SEO pushes down the content by burying the negative search results on the second page or lower.

 It means the content will still exist somewhere, but very few people, not saying no one, could reach it.
 The logic is that what people do not see cannot harm you.

 To illustrate this alternative, check the statistics.
 The first page of Google SERP gets around 95% of search traffic.
 A very small number of online users will dig further.
 There is a saying: “If it lands on the second page of Google, it doesn’t exist”.

 Of course, pushing down negative content is not as good as totally removing it.
 There will be traces of it somewhere.
 Besides, the search engines’ algorithms change.
 What is on the fifth page of Google today could go up tomorrow depending on various factors?